How To Tell If Someone Lacks Confidence When Dating -- And What To Do About It

 Confidence may develop with time and experience.
 A person who is new to dating might not have the confidence of someone who has been dating for years.
 Each person might move at their own pace, and there's no rush or race to reach a finish line.

 Different individuals may not have confidence when dating for various reasons, and it's important to be mindful of this.
 Newness and a lack of familiarity can contribute to a lack of confidence.
-Being consistently turned down can lessen confidence as well.
-Some people have also experienced abusive* relationships.
-Or, they may have experienced abuse or neglect in a family dynamic growing up.
-This can impact dating and future relationships.
+Being consistently turned down can lessen confidence and may take a toll on someone’s mental health.
+Issues, such as having experienced abusive* relationships may also affect how a person approaches dating.

 Low self-esteem impacting dating and confidence levels can be caused by a variety of factors.
 Moreover, there are various ways that a lack of confidence might show up.